MiniLegend123/DES222ProcessJournal/index.md

 Today we spoke about my project idea and spoke about some of its possible benefits and disadvantages that may arise.
 Some disadvantages were that it may be difficult to find a sensor that could track the animal's heartbeat or temperature from the neck area.
 A point made by one of my classmates was that the ear can be quite a good option for this that is readily used in the medical industry and used to measure oxygen levels.
 Instead of detecting the animal's temperature it could instead detect the environment temperature the animal is within using the microbits thermostat. <br>
 The benefits of this could be to know how active the pet my be with the addition of a pedometer or gyro sensor.
 Having an lcd on the microbit it can also show a status of the pet on its collar as well as on the website in the form of a dynamic face. <br>

-Apparently, you can get a free heartrate sensor from Queensland health.

 I purchased a pulse sensor from Ebay that will arrive within the week for use in my project.
 I also began testing features using the microbit controller.
 I used the built in temperature sensor to set the temperature variable and then checked if the temperature was within 3 different ranges, setting the pets overall temperature condition depending on which range it was within such as cold, fine, or hot.
 I also setup a calibratable step counter that checks for changes in the microbits accelerometer that will count steps and calculate walk distance based on the set average step distance.

 <br>